 With a collaborative team of professionals, yes, clients could expect to stay out of court.

 Your particular situation determines how much process, if any small amount, needs to be done in court.

-WIth collaborative law, both attorneys sign an agreement to NOT take the other party involved to court and to not represent their own client in a court setting in this case.
-This is binding and a necessary pre-requistive to beginning a collaborative law case
+With collaborative law, both attorneys sign an agreement to NOT take the other party involved to court and to not represent their own client in a court setting in this case.
+This is binding and a necessary prerequisite to beginning a collaborative law case

 There is likely to be a lot of discussion and negotiation involved.
 It might be passionate, even strong.
 We do not try to pretend; we cannot make people feel easy about something that is hard.
 We facilitate the upholding of the shared commitment to express disagreements respectfully, and to listen respectfully.

 Attorneys themselves will not join in any disrespectful communications when that tone might arise.
 They will not, as is common in convention, take the role of a "louder mouth piece" for their client.
 It is quite the opposite: they try to support communications to be effective.

 Attorneys involved present in any authoritarian manner.
 If you cannot see your way to agree with an item in discussion, we help.
 We help people understand what is causing them to feel stuck on a non-agreement point.

 We ask inquiring questions, for instance: What is important to you about this?
 What is at stake here?
 Usually what is at stake for both parties is not as adversarial as it seems.
 For instance, if we get to understand that the strategy beneath the named desire could be re-articulated as "to get to feel safe", most people would agree on that need.